 How to cut up a whole chicken.
 (People, do not underestimate this skill, it’s come in handy so many times for me)

 How to spatchcock or butterfly a chicken.
 Want to cut the cook time of a whole chicken?
 This is the way to go.

 How to dice a butternut squash – this vegetable is a pain in the rear, but the technique applies to other odd shaped squashes.

-Embarrassingly bad photo tutorial of how to seed and dice a cucumber – I need to fix this one NOW.
-Hey, all bloggers started somewhere and here you get to see the humble roots of Home-Ec 101.
+Embarrassing bad photo tutorial of how to seed and dice a cucumber – I need to fix this one NOW.
+Hey, all bloggers started somewhere, and here you get to see the humble roots of Home-Ec 101.